Valanjanganam Falls

-Valanjanganam falls, locally known as Valanjanganam Vellachaattam is a scenic waterfall located in Kuttikkanam in Idukki district, Kerala state.
+Valanjanganam Falls, locally known as Valanjanganam Vellachaattam is a scenic waterfall located in Kuttikkanam in Idukki district, Kerala state.
 It lies on the Kottayam-Kumily state highway, about 1 km from Murinjapuzha and 5 km from Kuttikkanam.
-Its a best place to relax in the misty climate after long drive.
 Tourists usually stop here for a tea and enjoy the falls.
 Its an ideal spot to stop and take a quick stretch and relax during tiring journeys.